 3) Processing.
 There are various different methods by which coffee beans can be processed, though the most favourable are those that are 100% organic and environmentally friendly.
 More often than not, beans that are hand-picked, individually assessed and processed by hand result in the most outstanding coffee money can buy.

 4) Roast.
 Last but not least, the final roasting process has perhaps the most dramatic impact of all on the final product.
 Light-roasted coffee has a less intense flavour and a higher caffeine content (on average), while darker roasts are more full-bodied and bitter.
 There’s no such thing as a ‘right’ or ‘wrong’ roast for any coffee bean - it’s all down to personal preference.

 So whether you opt for the cheapest whole bean coffee or the best coffee beans in the world, the final product will have been affected by all of the above.
 Next time you brew a cup, it’s worth considering just what each and every bean has been through to make it into your home!

 At Hayman’s online coffee store, you will find the best coffee beans in the world, including the legendary Jamaican Blue Mountain coffee, best Kona coffee Hawaii, and Panama Geisha coffee beans (a.k.a.
 Gesha coffee).
-These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, and Nespresso pods *.
+These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, Nespresso compatible pods *, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
 Click here to order today, we ship worldwide!